hkchengrex/C2OT/README.md

 (If you encounter the File "setup.py" not found error, upgrade your pip with pip install --upgrade pip)

 ## Demo

-After installation, you can run our demo notebook at `moons.ipynb`.
+After installation, you can run our demo notebook at [moons.ipynb](moons.ipynb).
 More details to be added.
+You can also run this demo on [Colab](https://colab.research.google.com/drive/1uhYPqnGlPoMTEqEgzpPvFQEcnr0faSBA?usp=sharing) without a local installation.

 ## Citation